EridianAlpha/eridian.xyz/README.md

 ### Production Commands

-This section explains the available scripts in the `package.json` file and their usage during development.
+This section explains the available scripts in the `package.json` file and their usage during production deployments.

 - `yarn build`<br/>
 This command builds the static site for production using the `next build` command.
 It generates an optimized build of the site that is suitable for deployment.